 An early landmark moment in the Industrial Revolution came near the end of the 18th century when Samuel Slater brought new manufacturing technologies from Britain to the United States and founded the first U.S. water-powered cotton mill in Pawtucket, Rhode Island.
-Slater’s Mill, like many of the mills and factories that sprang up in the next few decades, was powered by water, which confined industrial development to the northeast at first.
+Like many of the mills and factories that sprang up in the next few decades, Slater’s Mill was powered by water, which confined industrial development to the Northeast at first.
 The concentration of industry in the Northeast also facilitated the development of transportation systems such as railroads and canals, which encouraged commerce and trade.

 A major supporter of the industrial revolution was Alexander Hamilton.
 After the American Revolution ended, he began promoting his views on the economic needs of the new nation.
-He was concerned over the lack of industry in the United States; during colonial times, it was prohibited by English law.
+He was concerned over the lack of industry in the United States; it was prohibited by English law during colonial times.
 Hamilton believed that a strong industrial system was the best way to help the United States gain financial independence and become a world presence.

 After Hamilton was appointed as the United States’ first Secretary of the Treasury, he continued to advocate for the establishment of industry in America.
-Toward that end, he co-founded the “Society for Establishing Useful Manufactures,” that would be operated by private interests, but would have the support of the government.
-The charter of the organization called for the society to both manufacture goods and also to trade in them.
+Toward that end, he co-founded the “Society for Establishing Useful Manufactures,” which would be operated by private interests but would have the support of the government.
+The organization’s charter called for the society to both manufacture goods and trade in them.
 In 1792, the group purchased 700 acres of land above and below the Great Falls and established the city of Paterson, New Jersey.
 It was America’s first planned industrial city, and here, the methods for harnessing water power for industrial use were pioneered.
 Many of the factories that were established enabled the young United States to become an economic player on the world stage.

 The technological innovation that would come to mark the United States in the 19th century began to show itself with Robert Fulton’s establishment of steamboat service on the Hudson River, Samuel F. B. Morse’s invention of the telegraph, and Elias Howe’s invention of the sewing machine, all before the Civil War.

 Following the war, industrialization in the United States increased at a breakneck pace.
 This period, encompassing most of the second half of the 19th century, has been called the Second Industrial Revolution or the American Industrial Revolution.
 Over the first half of the century, the country expanded greatly, and the new territory was rich in natural resources.
-Completing the first transcontinental railroad in 1869 was a major milestone, making it easier to transport people, raw materials, and products.
-The United States also had vast human resources: between 1860 and 1900, 14 million immigrants came to the country, providing workers for an array of industries.
+Completing the first transcontinental railroad in 1869 was a major milestone, making transporting people, raw materials, and products easier.
+The United States also had vast human resources: between 1860 and 1900, 14 million immigrants came to the country, providing workers for various industries.

 The American industrialists overseeing this expansion were ready to take risks to make their businesses successful.
 Andrew Carnegie established the first steel mills in the U.S. to use the British “Bessemer process” for mass-producing steel, becoming a titan of the steel industry in the process.
 He acquired business interests in the mines that produced the raw material for steel, the mills and ovens that created the final product, and the railroads and shipping lines that transported the goods, thus controlling every aspect of the steelmaking process.